-Reference number for this document HEMIS classification Purpose To regulate, manage and govern language use in all aspects of the University Type of document Policy document Accessibility General (external and internal) Date of implementation 1 January 2022 or as soon as possible thereafter Date/frequency of review This Policy must be reviewed during its fifth year of operation.
-It may be reviewed earlier, or more than once during its period of operation, should circumstances necessitate a revision or should the owner of the Policy consider it necessary.
-Date of approval of previous Policy 22 June 2016 Owner of this Policy Deputy Vice-Chancellor: Learning and Teaching Institutional functionary (curator) responsible for this Policy Senior Director: Learning and Teaching Enhancement Date of approval 2 December 2021 Approved by Stellenbosch University Council with the concurrence of Senate Keywords institutional communication, interpreting, language, languages of learning and teaching, language planning, multilingualism, policy, translanguaging, translation Validity The English version of this policy is the operative version, and the Afrikaans version is a translation thereof.
+Reference number for this document HEMIS classification Purpose To regulate, manage and govern language use in all aspects of the University Type of document Policy document Accessibility General (external and internal) Date of implementation 1 January 2022 or as soon as possible thereafter Date/frequency of revision This Policy must be reviewed during its fifth year of operation.
+It may be reviewed earlier, or more than once during its period of operation, if the owner of the Policy considers it necessary.
+Date of approval of previous Policy 22 June 2016 Owner of this Policy Deputy Vice-Chancellor: Learning and Teaching Institutional functionary (curator) responsible for this Policy Senior Director: Learning and Teaching Enhancement Date of approval [Insert date of approval] Approved by Stellenbosch University Council with the concurrence of Senate Keywords institutional communication, interpreting, language, languages of learning and teaching, language planning, multilingualism, policy, translanguaging, translation Validity The English version of this policy is the operative version, and the Afrikaans version is a translation thereof.